Kernel quadrature with randomly pivoted Cholesky: Comparison of methods on a benchmark example

 Errors for the different methods are shown in \cref{fig:benchmark} (left panels).
 We see that \RPCholesky consistently performs among the best methods at every value of $n$, numerically achieving the rate of convergence of the fastest method for each problem.
 Particularly striking is the result that \RPCholesky sampling's performance is either very close to or better than that of continuous volume sampling, despite the latter's slightly stronger theoretical properties.

 \Cref{fig:benchmark} (right panels) show the sampling times for each of the nonuniform sampling methods. \RPCholesky sampling is the fastest by far.
-To sample 128 nodes for $s = 3$ and $d=1$, \RPCholesky was \textbf{17$\times$ faster than continuous volume sampling, 170$\times$ faster than PWKQ, and 508$\times$ faster than thinning.}
+To sample 128 nodes for $s = 3$ and $d=1$, \RPCholesky was \textbf{17$\times$ faster than continuous volume sampling, 52$\times$ faster than thinning, and 170$\times$ faster than PWKQ.}

 To summarize our numerical evaluation (comprising \cref{fig:benchmark} and \cref{fig:moon} from the introduction), we find that \RPCholesky is among the most accurate kernel quadrature methods tested.
 To us, the strongest benefits of \RPCholesky (supported by these experiments) are the method's speed and flexibility.
 These virtues make it possible to apply spectrally accurate kernel quadrature in scenarios where it would have been computationally intractable before.